CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ## Pentax 67

+These days, I think the best place to buy custom grips is (Pimp my Pentax)[https://www.instagram.com/pimp_my_pentax] on Instagram.
+He does dyed and stabilized wood for both left and right grips for around $200 total.

 If I'im going somewhere specifically to take pictures, the pentax is at the pot of my list.

 If I'm going somewhere to do something normal, and considering brining a camera for fun, the pentax is at the bottom of my list.